dotnet/runtime/docs/design/datacontracts/Loader.md

 [Flags]
 enum ModuleFlags
 {
-    EditAndContinue = 0x00000008, // Edit and Continue is enabled for this module }
+    EditAndContinue = 0x00000008,   // Edit and Continue is enabled for this module ReflectionEmit = 0x00000040,    // Reflection.Emit was used to create this module
+}

 enum ModuleLookupTable